sabrinadr/conflict-book/intro.md

 ## Gender Critical Feminism
 Gender Critical feminism *doesn't* accept the trans narrative.
 Feminism is the class struggle between natal males and natal females, by liberating natal females from gender.

-Trans natal males *aren't* included, since they aren't part of the oppressed class of natal females, and have male socialization.
+Trans natal males *aren't* included, since they aren't part of the oppressed class of natal females, and have male privilege.

 # Why are we fighting?
 Gender critical feminism and Transfeminism have conflicting visions about the purpose of feminism, and who should be included.
 That created a wedge between two irreconcilable feminisms.